Settling

 Importance of settling for water purification

-Settling is a crucial process for water purification.
-It effectively removes impurities such as sediment and organic debris.
-This action also improves water quality and prevents contamination.
-Among the 3 solid/liquid separation methods, settling is the simplest and least expensive.
+Of the three solid/liquid separation methods, settling is the simplest and least expensive.
 It would be a waste to exclude it, since settling provides safe, healthy water.
 This is essential for human health and the environment.
 By combining it with other water purification methods, we can produce more pure and safe water.

 Settling is used for many water purification purposes such as sewage, drinking water production and aquaculture:

-• In the wastewater treatment industry, settling is used as a primary treatment to separate suspended particles.
+- In the wastewater treatment industry, settling is used as a primary treatment to separate suspended particles.
 In addition, it is used as a tertiary treatment to concentrate sludge and optimize water quality before discharge.

-• The purification of drinking water requires settling.
+- The purification of drinking water requires settling.
 This removes suspended particles that can clog filters.

 Settling applications

-Wastewater treatment: Using settling to remove suspended solids
+Wastewater treatment: to eliminate suspended solids

-• The primary ponds reduce the amount of suspended solids and pollutants incorporated into them.
+- The primary ponds reduce the amount of suspended solids and pollutants incorporated into them.

-• Can smooth the flow on the biological system, making life easier for purifying microorganisms.
+- Can smooth the flow on the biological system, making life easier for purifying microorganisms.

-• Reduced size of installed equipment, and especially biological aeration, with potential cost savings.
+- Reduced size of installed equipment, and especially biological aeration, with potential cost savings.

-• This system saves electricity by avoiding peak flows.
+- This system saves electricity by avoiding peak flows.
 In addition, the buffer effectively removes some of the carbon pollution.

 To maintain the quality of the water, it is important to remove impurities before filtering.
 This is where settling comes in.